 Shohei Ohtani agrees to record-breaking $700 million, 10-year contract with Los Angeles Dodgers

-Shohei Ohtani announced on his Instagram account Saturday that he is signing with the Dodgers after 6 seasons with the Angels.
+Shohei Ohtani shook the sports world on Saturday, announcing his plans to sign with the Los Angeles Dodgers after spending six seasons with the Angels.

-The AP reports that Ohtani's contract is for 10 years and $700 million, according to a statement issued by agent Nez Balelo.
+Ohtani's new record-setting contract is worth $700 million over 10 years, according to his agent Nez Balelo.

-Saturday's announcement caps one of the most expensive bidding wars in Major League Baseball history.
-Ohtani's deal would be the richest for a player in league history.
+Saturday's announcement caps one of the most expensive bidding wars in Major League Baseball history, and at the end of the day Ohtani's new deal could be the richest in league history.

+The decision comes days after speculation over where the baseball superstar would land, especially after a whirlwind Friday where many baseball reporters all but signed off on him heading to the Toronto Blue Jays.

+However, Ohtani ultimately decided to remain in Southern California, just 30 miles up the I-5 Freeway, much to the delight of Dodger Nation.

-The announcement comes days after speculation over where the baseball superstar would land.
-Dodgers manager Dave Roberts confirmed earlier this week that Ohtani met with the team.
+Dodgers manager Dave Roberts confirmed earlier this week that Ohtani met with the team, but at the time didn't offer any indication of how the meeting went.

-Ohtani's deal with the Dodgers breaks the previous record of $426.5 million.
-That was a 12-year deal for Angels outfielder Mike Trout in 2019.
+Ohtani's deal with the Dodgers breaks the previous record of $426.5 million, which was part of the 12-year deal given to Angels superstar outfielder Mike Trout in 2019.

 In his post, Ohtani thanked the Angels organization for their support, but had a special message for Dodgers fans: